ssv-network/lsd-pool/RUN_SMART_CONTRACTS_AND_FRONTEND.md

 # Show off to the world

-🚨📡 To deploy to a public domain, use `yarn surge`.
+🚨📡 To deploy to a public domain, use:

+`yarn build`

+followed by

+`yarn surge` (can be problematic on windows, if running it, use WSL to run this command

 You will need to have a surge account and have the surge CLI installed.
 There is also the option to deploy to IPFS using `yarn ipfs` and `yarn s3` to deploy to an AWS bucket 🪣 There are scripts in the `packages/react-app/src/scripts` folder to help with this.`

 ---